Shaundelle Brooks

-Shaundelle Brooks is a democratic Tennessee State Representative representing District 60.
+Shaundelle Brooks is a Democratic Tennessee State Representative representing District 60.
 Brown was first elected in 2024 to serve on the 114th General Assembly after winning 54% of the vote.

+Early life

+Brooks was raised in Brooklyn to parents who were both police officers.

+Tennessee House of Representatives

+Elections

+Brooks first ran for office in 2024.
+In a three-way race, she won the Democratic primary with a slight majority of votes.
+She defeated Republican Chad Bobo in the general election.

+Personal life

-Brooks was born and raised in Brooklyn to parents who were both police officers.
-Brooks was also the mother of Akilah Dasilva, one of the victims of the 2018 Nashville Waffle House Shooting and ran on a platform of addressing gun violence.
+Brooks was the mother of Akilah DaSilva, one of the victims of the 2018 Nashville Waffle House Shooting and ran on a platform of addressing gun violence.